Dulyana-Silva/student-performance-dashboard/README.md

 - parental_education_level (High School, Bachelor, Master)
 - internet_quality (Poor, Average, Good)
 - extracurricular_participation (Yes/No)

+## Techniques Used
+### 🧪 Jupyter notebook
+ - Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live codes, visualizions.
+ - You can write and run code, see outputs instantly under the code cells, and create reports that combine text and visuals in one place.

+### 🐼 Pandas
+- Pandas is a powerful Python library used for data manipulation and analysis.
+- In this project, pandas was used for loading and inspecting the dataset, performing exploratory data analysis (EDA) and calculating summary statistics and trends

+### 📊 Matplotlib
+- Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+- It was used to generate various plots (such as bar charts, histograms, and pie charts) that helped visualize the relationships between student habits and academic performance.

+### 📈 Seaborn
+- Seaborn is a powerful Python library for statistical data visualization, built on top of Matplotlib.
+- It works seamlessly with pandas DataFrames and makes complex visualizations like heatmaps and box plots easy to generate and interpret.

 ## Here are impactful angles to pursue